joaovitorbogo/Flexget-Customize/README.md

 This is the primary screen for managing your configuration.

 *   **Left Panel (Tree View):** Shows the hierarchical structure of your configuration file, with main sections for `Global Settings`, `Templates`, `Tasks`, and `Schedules`.
 Click on any item in this tree to view and edit its details in the right panel.
 You can also rename tasks by clicking on a selected task name.
 *   **Right Panel (Details):** This area is context-sensitive and displays the properties of the item you selected in the tree view.
-You can edit URLs, paths, and other settings here.
+In the `Global Settings` section, you will enter the qBittorrent Web UI username and password you configured earlier.
 *   **Bottom Toolbar:**
     *   **Add Task:** Opens a dialog to create a new task with its name, RSS URL, and download path.
     *   **Remove Task:** Deletes the currently selected task from the configuration (after a confirmation prompt).
 This button is only enabled when a task is selected.